Are you tired of that pain?

 Take a walk, do some light stretches, hang from a bar, squat to the floor, whatever.
 But move and do it regularly.
 It’s natural and nobody should take the right to move from you.

 Another effective way is to alternate between sitting and standing periods.
 Most of your work can be done standing up.
-You should definitely look into a standing desk.
+You should definitely look at a standing desk.

 Make sure to sit right in the first place.
 This will save you so much trouble and pain in the long run, and it will double as an effective exercise to get into the habit of good posture.